xenlism/wildfire/README.md

 inspired by Nokia's meego and Apple iOS icon.
 best for gnome and (Maybe) unity,mate,cinamon.

-xenlism go GPL / LGPL / BSD on funded $1000.
+xenlism go GPL / LGPL / BSD After funded USD1000. support Paypal exenatt@gmail.com

 if you need to discuss or show your desktop and share idea.
 All at [xenlism Community](https://plus.google.com/communities/109015399598666540563).